-In this section we provide proofs of correctness (\secref{correctness}).
-Runtime bounds may be found in \appref{bounds}.

-\subsection{Correctness}
+\section{Correctness}

 \begin{lemma}[EV Protocol Correctness Bound] The probability that the verifier fails to detect a lie by the evaluator in the the EV protocol sub-game after $r$ rounds is $(1/4)^r$. \end{lemma} \begin{proof} (Sketch; a complete proof is in \appref{pvpcorrectnessfull}).
-We separate the proof in two parts: whether the challenges are necessary and sufficient to determine whether the evaluator is lying; and the probability bound to which it happens.
+We split the proof in two: (1) whether the challenges are necessary and sufficient to detect if the evaluator is lying; and (2) the probability bound to which this detection occurs.

-On the first part, we note that Challenge 1 determines the internal structure of the string, but does not account for the valuation of $C(x')$.
-This challenge is necessary because two $x, x'$ could lead to the same evaluation of some $c \in \C$ (e.g., disjunctive clauses), and that would not mean that they are the same up to permutation.
+For the first part, note that Challenge 1 determines the internal structure of the string, but does not account for the valuation of $C(x')$.
+This challenge is necessary because two $x, x'$ could lead to the same evaluation of some $c \in \C$ (e.g., disjunctive clauses), yet this does not imply that they are equal up to permutation.